 DISASTER RISK ANALYSIS AND REDUCTION

-Towards new approaches to estimate earthquake and tsunami hazard: data and procedures
+Towards new approaches to estimate earthquake and tsunami hazard: a discussion

 Convenors of the session:

 The session will host a workshop on “Approaches for the evaluation of seismic hazard models in Italy”, which takes up and develops a previous event held Anacapri in September 2023 (https://www.reluis.it/it/divulgazione/eventi/266-workshop-approcci-per-la-valutazione-dei-modelli-di-pericolosita-sismica-in-italia.html).